-- Change the date storage format to include the century in all datasets and data files, so you can use the following item command: >item invoice-date,date,CCYYMMDD - 2.
+Change the date storage format to include the century in all datasets and data files, so you can use the following item command: >item invoice-date, date, CCYYMMDD aammdd Date Format

 Use the \$stddate function that adds the century component to dates in a ccyymmdd format in a J2 container.

-Also see "Case 1: Converting a J2 Date from yymmdd to ccyymmdd" on page 75 and "Case 2: X6 yymmdd Data to X8 ccyymmdd" on page 77 for more specific details on converting two-digit-year date formats into four-digit-year date formats.
+Also see "Case 1: Converting a J2 Date from yymmdd to ccyymmdd" on page 74 and "Case 2: X6 yymmdd Data to X8 ccyymmdd" on page 75 for more specific details on converting two-digit-year date formats into four-digit-year date formats.